Presenting GRUB2 BLS

 one of those good or recognized states.
 We can, for example, cipher

-(seal) the key that open an encrypted disk using the TPM2
+(seal) the key that open an encrypted disk using the TPM2, together

 with a policy that will decipher (unseal) the same key only, and only